EnterTheVoid-x86/BackupHome/README.md

 Backup your home directory to a specified directory or drive

 Pros:
-+ Allows you to pick which files and directories you want o keep in the tar.gz
++ Allows you to pick which files and directories you want to keep in the tar.gz
 + tar.gz file compression for saving storage

 Cons: